Swaminarayan: Shikshapatri

 Swaminarayan wrote the Shikshapatri on 11 February 1826.
 While the original Sanskrit manuscript is not available, it was translated into Gujarati by Nityanand Swami under the direction of Swaminarayan and is revered in the sect.
 The Gazetteer of the Bombay Presidency summarised it as a book of social laws that his followers should follow.
 A commentary on the practice and understanding of dharma, it is a small booklet containing 212 Sanskrit verses, outlining the basic tenets that Swaminarayan believed his followers should uphold in order to live a well-disciplined and moral life.
 The oldest copy of this text is preserved at the Bodleian Library of Oxford University and it is one of the very few presented by Sahajanand Swami himself.
 Acharya Tejendraprasad of Ahmedabad has indicated in a letter that he is not aware of any copy from the hand of Sahajanand older than this text.

-Swaminarayan in various places of Shikshapatri describes Shri Krishna as the greatest entity.
-In Shikshapatri shlok 1 and 108 are few places that mention that Swaminarayan prayed on Shri Krishna.
+Swaminarayan in various places of Shikshapatri describes Krishna as the greatest entity.